 Employee Offering.
 In the second quarter of 1996, the Company offered (the "Employee Offering") 2,775,000 shares of its Class B Common Stock, of which 2,510,400 shares were purchased, in reliance upon Regulation D and Regulation S under the Securities Act of 1933, as amended (the "Securities Act"), for \$17,572,800, to certain of its officers.
 Such shares are subject to vesting, certain restrictions on transfer, and repurchase by the Company upon termination of the holder's employment.
-As of October 31, 1996, 50,000 of such shares have been repurchased by the Company.
+As of the date of this Prospectus, 50,000 of such shares have been repurchased by the Company.
 In order to allow loan financing from a bank of the shares purchased in the Employee Offering, the Company entered into repurchase agreements with such bank, pursuant to which it agreed to repurchase (i) unvested shares at the lower of fair market value and \$7.00 and (ii) vested shares at fair market value, in the event of an employee's default on his or her loan.

 Restricted Stock Grants.
 The Company also made grants pursuant to the Stock Purchase Plan of an aggregate of 107,000 restricted shares of Class B Common Stock to certain officers and employees of the Company, which shares will vest 25% on April 1, 1998 and each year thereafter through 2001.
 Prior to vesting, such shares are subject to forfeiture to the Company, with no consideration paid to the holder thereof, upon termination of the holder's employment.
-As of October 31, 1996, 5,000 of such shares have been forfeited to the Company.
+As of the date of this Prospectus, 5,000 of such shares have been forfeited to the Company.

-1996 Plan
+1996 PLAN

 As of April 30, 1996, the Board of Directors of the Company adopted, and Ingram Industries, as the sole stockholder of the Company, approved, the 1996 Equity Incentive Plan (the "1996 Plan").
-The Company has amended the 1996 Plan, effective as of October 31, 1996, primarily to increase the number of shares available for grant from 10,000,000 shares to 12,000,000 shares, as well as to change the allowable vesting schedule for options granted under the 1996 Plan and to permit options to be granted to purchase shares of Common Stock in addition to Class B Common Stock.
-Options granted prior to October 31, 1996 will continue to be governed by the 1996 Plan as in effect prior to the amendment of the 1996 Plan.
+The Company has amended the 1996 Plan, effective as of the date of this Prospectus, primarily to increase the number of shares available for grant from 10,000,000 shares to 12,000,000 shares, as well as to change the allowable vesting schedule for options granted under the 1996 Plan and to permit options to be granted to purchase shares of Common Stock in addition to Class B Common Stock.
+Options granted prior to the date of this Prospectus will continue to be governed by the 1996 Plan as in effect prior to the amendment of the 1996 Plan.
 The purpose of the 1996 Plan is to attract and retain key personnel and to enhance their interest in the Company's continued success.